 Solar panels can either directly attach to roof tiles or mount above them on frames.

-Your installer will survey your roof and position panels for maximum exposure to the sun's rays.
+Your solar panel installer will survey your roof and position panels for maximum exposure to the sun's rays.

 Concrete tile roofs are a very common choice for solar PV systems.
 The process for mounting panels on top of concrete tile involves: